-“We have not been executing convicts due to a presidential moratorium but considering the increased lawlessness and violence in society we have to kill as prescribed by law.”
+“I’ve instructed the Director General of the Male Correctional Facility to ensure that the gallows are oiled, cleaned and ready to be used,” “We have not been executing convicts due to a presidential moratorium but considering the increased lawlessness and violence in society we have to kill as prescribed by law.”

 Presidential pardons have made sure that there are very few people on death row in the country.
 Most of the death sentences were commuted to life sentences.
 The Attorney General and Minister of Justice Joseph Fitzgerald Kamara, however, said that it is time to reconfigure the way Sierra Leone dealt with violent crime;

 “One thing that strikes deep in my heart is the escalation of the murder rate, … Every other day a murder file will come across my desk and that is a real serious concern.”

 It is doubtful though whether the death penalty will be the deterrent that Sierra Leoneans are seeking for.
 The Ebola outbreak not only shattered the country’s health system but also finished its economy.
 For this reason, many young people are jobless, homeless, and are looking for means (sometimes underhanded) to fend for themselves.
 Hanging people, even violent criminals, will do nothing to help the unfortunate situation that Sierra Leonean youths find themselves in.